shantoroy/shantoroy.github.io/_posts/2025-03-05-writing-production-grade-dockerfile-for-legacy-applications.md

 ✅ **Non-root execution** for better security
 ✅ **Process managers** like `supervisord` for multi-process apps

 Hope, that helps!
-In the upcoming days, we will learn more about
+In the upcoming days, we will learn more about containerized applications in production.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0NjU0Njc1Ml19
+eyJoaXN0b3J5IjpbMTU1MDI3OTAzMl19
 -->